What is a Standard Boiler?

 What is the difference between a system boiler and a standard boiler?

 The system boiler will save more space in the home because it doesn’t need any roof space.
-Installation of a system boiler would be quicker because a lot of the components are already built into the boiler itself.
+Moreover, installation of a system boiler would be much quicker than a standard boiler.
+This is due to the fact that a lot of the components are already built into the boiler itself which means a little bit less hassle on the day of your installation.
 Although, if you have a bigger space to work with - a standard boiler may be better suited to your home.

 Find the best standard boiler with BOXT